RichardM99/aws-s3-auth-with-lambda-edge/README.md

 ```

 * You should get back "Unauthorized".
-* Now make the same request with header.
+* Now make the same request with header

 ```
 Authorization: SECRET_ACCESS_KEY